CodyNicholson/Frontend_Web_Development_Notes/TypeScript/README.md

 # TypeScript Tutorial

-These are my notes from the TYpeScript tutorial I took made by Derek Banas
+These are my notes from the TypeScript tutorial I took made by Derek Banas

 TypeScript brings a type system and future capabilities of JS today